easypanel-io/website/docs/05-templates/serpbear/index.md

 ## Description

-SerpBear is an Open Source Search Engine Position Tracking App.
-It allows you to track your website&#39;s keyword positions in Google and get notified of their positions.
+SerpBear is an open-source search engine position tracking app designed to help you monitor your website&#39;s keyword positions in Google.
+With SerpBear, you can add unlimited domains and keywords to track their Search Engine Results Page (SERP) positions.
+The app provides email notifications to keep you updated on your keyword position changes on a daily, weekly, or monthly basis.
+It also features a built-in SERP API for integration with your marketing and data reporting tools.
+SerpBear integrates with Google Search Console, allowing you to get actual visit counts, impressions, and more for each keyword.
+You can discover new keywords, identify the most performing ones, and find the most visited pages and countries.
+The app also allows you to export your domain keywords and their data in CSV files.
+For a better mobile experience, you can add the PWA app to your mobile.
+SerpBear is free to run on platforms like mogenius.com or Fly.io.
+The app uses third-party website scrapers like ScrapingAnt, ScrapingRobot, or your given Proxy IPs to scrape Google search results to see if your domain appears in the search result for the given keyword.

 ## Benefits

-- Unlimited Keywords: Add unlimited domains and unlimited keywords to track their SERP.
-- Email Notification: Get notified of your keyword position changes daily/weekly/monthly through email.
-- SERP API: SerpBear comes with built-in API that you can use for your marketing & data reporting tools.
-- Google Search Console Integration: Get the actual visit count, impressions & more for each keyword.
-- Mobile App: Add the PWA app to your mobile for a better mobile experience.
+- Track Your Website's Keyword Positions: SerpBear allows you to monitor your website's keyword positions in Google.
+This feature enables you to understand your website's visibility in search engine results and make necessary adjustments to improve your SEO strategy.
+- Get Notified of Keyword Position Changes: Stay updated with your keyword positions as SerpBear sends you notifications of any changes daily, weekly, or monthly through email.
+This ensures that you are always aware of your website's performance in search engine rankings.
-- Zero Cost to RUN: Run the App on mogenius.com or Fly.io for free.
+- Zero Cost to Run: SerpBear is a cost-effective solution for tracking your website's keyword positions.
+You can run the app on mogenius.com or Fly.io for free, making it an affordable choice for businesses of all sizes.

 ## Features

-- Unlimited Keywords: Add unlimited domains and unlimited keywords to track their SERP.
+- Unlimited Keywords: With SerpBear, you can add unlimited domains and unlimited keywords to track their Search Engine Results Page (SERP).
+This feature provides you with the flexibility to monitor as many keywords as you need for your SEO strategy.
-- Email Notification: Get notified of your keyword position changes daily/weekly/monthly through email.
+- Email Notification: SerpBear comes with an email notification feature that alerts you of your keyword position changes.
+You can choose to receive these notifications daily, weekly, or monthly, depending on your preference.
-- SERP API: SerpBear comes with built-in API that you can use for your marketing & data reporting tools.
+- SERP API: SerpBear offers a built-in API that you can use for your marketing and data reporting tools.
+This feature allows you to integrate SerpBear with other platforms and streamline your SEO tracking process.
-- Google Search Console Integration: Get the actual visit count, impressions & more for each keyword.
+- Google Search Console Integration: SerpBear integrates with Google Search Console to provide you with the actual visit count, impressions, and more for each keyword.
+This feature enables you to gain a comprehensive understanding of your website's performance in search engine results.
+- Export CSV: SerpBear allows you to export your domain keywords and their data in CSV files whenever you want.
+This feature makes it easy for you to analyze your keyword data and share it with your team.
-- Mobile App: Add the PWA app to your mobile for a better mobile experience.
+- Mobile App: SerpBear offers a Progressive Web App (PWA) for a better mobile experience.
+This feature allows you to track your website's keyword positions on the go, making it convenient for busy professionals.
-- Zero Cost to RUN: Run the App on mogenius.com or Fly.io for free.

 ## Links